sez11a/liferay-docs/develop/tutorials/articles/themes/importing-resources-with-your-themes.markdown

 **Note:** The resources importer has undergone some changes that affect the properties and class names that were referred to in versions prior to Liferay 7.0.0.
 Please read through the steps below to see the updates.
+In previous versions of Liferay, you had to deploy the resources importer if you declared it as a dependency in your theme's `liferay-plugin-package.properties` file.
+In Liferay 7.0.0 and up, this is no longer a requirement.
+The resources importer is now an OSGI module, and is deployed to your instance by default.

 $$$